EtienneLamoureux/CakePHP-URL-parameter-language/README.md

 Usage
 ==============================
-The unmodified files of this project add a mandatory language parameter to the URL of your application.
-Except for "Home", your application's URLs will look like:
+The unmodified files of this project add a mandatory language parameter to the URL of your application, except for "Home".
+Your application's URLs will look like:

 `http://www.example.com/en/controller/action`